JuMillerDev/Flutter-Training/README.md

 # Flutter-Training
 My little introductory mobile apps made in Flutter with the use of Dart.
-Each practice program is in different bbranches
+Each practice program is in different branch